By Mark E. Minyard, CFLS

 Such events as marriage counseling, sex, gifts, cards, and/or social dinners can impact the determination of the date of separation utilized relative to child support.

 The length of the marriage can have long range consequences relative to spousal support.
 California defines a ten year marriage as a "long term" marriage.
-This characterization could result in lifetime spousal support.
+Characterization of a marriage as long term, can result in lifetime spousal support.
 It can certainly impact the Court's reservation of jurisdiction to make spousal support orders long after it would have terminated in a "short term" marriage.

 Amount of Support in Divorce

-Individuals contemplating separation are generally concerned about probable spousal and child support levels.
+Individuals contemplating separation and divorce are generally concerned about probable spousal and child support levels.
 Family Code sections 4052 and 4055 dictate the amount of child support.
 The amount of child support is calculated using a complex formula reflected in a software computer program known as "DissoMaster" or "XSpouse."
 Permanent spousal support is determined by the application of 15 factors set forth in Family Code section 4320.
-Temporary spousal support is generally determined by the same software program.
+Temporary spousal support is generally determined by a software program.

 Spousal and child support are based on the total income from all sources.
-This can result in a spousal and child support package equaling up to 50% of a payor spouse's income.
+The combination of a child and spousal support can result in a spousal and child support package equaling up to 50% of a payor spouse's income.
 Circumstances can certainly cause the percentage to be far lower, but it is accurate to say that the total support level can be devastating.
 If the parties share custody on a 50/50 basis and have equal incomes, there would likely be no child or spousal support.
-Each situation is unique.
-It is impractical to attempt to develop general rules of thumb due to the complexities involved.
+Every situation is unique.

 Tax in Divorce

-Tax plays a role in the determination of the amount of spousal support and family support.
+Tax plays a role in the determination of the amount of pre-12/31/2018 spousal support and family support order.
 Money paid to a spouse after separation as spousal support, without a written agreement or court order will not be tax deductible.
 It will be a tax free payment to the recipient spouse.
 Child support is tax free to the recipient.

 Residence Rental Charge in Divorce